jtang999/swapp/README.md

   * This should include the user's posts, username, and picture as a well as a logout button if they are viewing their own profile.
 - ViewSwapActivity.java <--> activity_view_swap.xml
   * This view displays the specific information for a posted swap.
+  * The post information itself is contained in a ScrollView.
   * Contains a nested LinearLayout with the contact buttons (phone and email) so that if the user does not provide a phone number, the remaining email button will still be centered.
+Same goes for the "mark as resolved" and "delete" buttons.
 - CreateSwap.java <--> activity_create_swap.xml
   * This view is the form that users fill out to create a swap post.
+  * The form itself is contained in a ScrollView for now.
+Users will have to scroll to fill out the form.
+The buttons are not contained in the scrollview.
+  * Create post / cancel buttons are in a LinearLayout at the bottom.